yu7tux/PolifunctionsSDK/README.md

 PolifunctionsSDK is an open-source project that provides a formal framework for working with polifunctions - mathematical objects that extend the concept of functions to return multiple values simultaneously.
 Our goal is to create a robust ecosystem of tools that bridge the gap between theoretical mathematics and practical applications across different domains.

+The SDK implements the theoretical framework introduced in ["Polifunctions: A Formal Framework for Multi-Valued Mathematical Functions"](https://osf.io/ywd4x_v1) (Bakalov, 2025).

 ## Key Application Areas

 - **Quantum Computing**: Natural representation of quantum superposition and entanglement